My Journey To Becoming a Carnival Artist (Part 2) – Ray Allan Mahabir

 My work has always involved the artistic practice with the traditions of Caribbean Carnival culture, including the traditional characters.
 One in particular is the sailor mas.
 This has always fascinated me – the movement of people always intrigue me.
 I am proud of the rich diversity of Trinidad and our culture and carnival.
 Looking back at my past work, sailor mas played a significant part throughout my carnival career.
 I’m also interested in the movement of people and their travels, sailor mas is the true representative of this.
 Between 2005-2007 I delivered the trilogy, Crossing Waters, to commemorate 25th March 2007, the 200-year-celebration of the abolishment of the slave trade in the British Empire.
 The Abolition of the Slave Trade Act was passed by the British Parliament on 25 March 1807.
 In 2007 I was commissioned by the new International Slavery Museum Liverpool to have one of my costumes in the contemporary element of Caribbean carnival representing ‘FREEDOM!’.
 I chose to create the sailor mas to be displayed.

-As a carnival designer what is important about what you are creating is knowing the true meaning of masquerade (Mas) and how wearable art works.
+As a carnival designer what is important about what you are creating is knowing the true meaning of masquerade (Mas) I have alway involve traditional carnival costumes in my work and how wearable art works.
 Mas is a unique and important art form that allows any individual to become a performer – this often shows when someone is wearing your creation and they are able to glow and shine as a true star!
 Mas costume can transform the everyday person and take them to a new destination they wish to be in.
 My work has been referred to as the Couture of Mas!
 My original work dealt with the body and movement – the importance of making your work move as much as possible with the least amount of effort.
 The inspiration of my new work comes from the people who wear the art, as well as a strong and necessary focus on how best to achieve a lasting visual impact with minimal resources.
 I want the art of carnival to be an amazing experience for new and seasoned performers who respect the art of carnival and can learn to grow the culture.
 I started my career as a Mas player and from this I learnt how important the design of the costume you wear is.
 When you wear a costume you feel comfortable and spectacular in, it can transport you to a higher level.
+A good example is my work with Celia Burgess -Macey and her love for the culture and the Midnight Robber.

 In November 2000 on my first trip I fell love with the place and wanted to get more involved in helping people. my work in the UK was about working with underprivileged people but now I wanted to do more! helping more people who are in need.
 On my return trip to India I spent six months looking for Indian charities to get involved with.
 I also was lucky to get offered a placement to assist a local charity in Jaisalmer!
 That led to the beginning of this wonderful and inspiring project, Mulana-“The Art of People”.
 On my return to the UK I developed Sunshine International Arts (S.i.A), a UK based arts charity.
 After coming to the UK to live I found what I call my “new village” – Loughborough Junction, Brixton, London – the home of Sunshine International Arts.